eskil/authed_app/README.md

    # Other scopes may use custom stacks.
 ```

-We can test it by calling curl to get the login page (and the csrf token that phoenix automagically gives us).
+We can test it by calling curl to get the login page (and the csrf
+token that phoenix inserts).

 Start the service
 ```bash